imteekay/web-performance-research/draft/a-unified-theory-of-web-performance.md

   - component-level approach
   - entire page rendered server-side
   - pieces of the page are booted-up in order of priority
+  - attach some event handlers to the DOM
   - make the page interactive faster
     - it doesn't need to hydrate all the pieces/components in the page
     - using the profiler: you can the cost of hydration (`hydrate`) and the difference between progressive hydration and no use of progressive hydration